goschtl/zope/zope3org/trunk/src/zorg/edition/README.txt

   >>> from zope.app.testing import ztapi
   >>> from zope.app import zapi
   >>> import persistent
-  >>> from versioning import interfaces, repository, policies, storage
+  >>> from zorg.edition import interfaces, repository, policies, storage

 We need a way to adapt all persistent object into unique references for later